CLOUDS

 wafers.
 Snow clouds pure as rock candy

-whose splinters of crystal
+whose crystal splinters

 melt on the tongue.